start/341/README.md

 ![Full character set](preview.png)

-341 is a 3x4 pixel font with 1-bit color.
+341 is a 3x4 pixel font without animation.

 The characters are arranged in ASCII-order: